metablaster/WindowsFirewallRuleset/README.md

 ## Quick start

-1. If you don't have ssh keys and other setup required to clone via SSH then either clone with HTTPS or just download the released zip file by clicking on "Release" here on this site.\
+1. If you don't have ssh keys and other setup required to clone via SSH then either clone with HTTPS or just download released zip file by clicking on "Releases" here on this site, and then for latest release under "assets" download zip file.\
-These steps assume you have downloaded a zip file.
+These steps here assume you have downloaded a zip file from "assets" section under "Releases".
 2. Extract the archive somewhere, these steps assume you've extracted the zip (project root directory) into `C:\` root drive directly.
 3. Open the extracted folder, right click into an empty space and there is an option to run